mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

-* We fixed an issue that sometimes caused the Technical Contact information to be hidden on the app's *General* page in the Developer Portal.
+* We fixed an issue that sometimes caused the Technical Contact information to be hidden on the app's *General* page in the Mendix Portal.
 (Tickets 70285, 77387, 80269, 80929)

 ### March 7, 2019